SAP-docs/btp-cloud-platform/docs/10-concepts/cloud-foundry-environment-9c7092c.md

 -   In addition to the general rate limit on the Cloud Foundry API, requests for certain API endpoints related to services face a separate limit on concurrent requests.
 The Cloud Foundry API responds with HTTP status code `429` if a rate limit is reached and provides a Retry-After header suggesting when the client can attempt a retry.
 For more information, see [https://docs.cloudfoundry.org/running/rate-limit-cloud-controller-api.html\#Rate%20Limit%20Responses:%20Service%20Brokers](https://docs.cloudfoundry.org/running/rate-limit-cloud-controller-api.html#Rate%20Limit%20Responses:%20Service%20Brokers).

 -   In the Cloud Foundry environment, there’s a logging rate limit to guard against malicious applications.
 The limit is in the range of up to a few thousand logs per second per application instance.
 If this limit is exceeded, additional logs from the application instance are dropped and a warning message is injected into the application instance’s log stream every second.
 This message also contains the exact log rate limit.

+-   Applications requiring sent envelopes to be delivered to external Log Management Services should use the CloudFoundry syslog drain capability.

 -   In the Cloud Foundry environment, applications get a guaranteed CPU share of ¼ core per GB instance memory.
 As the maximum instance memory per application is 8 GB, this allows for vertical scaling up to 2 CPUs.